All participants of IMAL 2016 and many impressions now online in our archive

 He was born in 1950 in Donezk in the Soviet Union.
 Pavel Gililov graduated from the St. Petersburg Conservatory with distinction, and won the national Russian All-unions Competition while still a student in 1972.
 He was a prizewinner at the International Chopin Competition in Warsaw in 1975 and three years later won a prize at the Viotti Competition in Vercelli.

 Pavel Gililov is in demand both as a soloist and as a chamber musician.
-He has worked with great success with cellists Mischa Maisky and Boris Pergamenschikow as well as with violinist Viktor Tretjakov, among others.
+He has worked with great success with cellists Mischa Maisky and Boris Pergamenschikow as well as with violinists Viktor Tretjakov and Pierre Amoyal, among others.
 Today, he is a member of the Berlin Philharmonic Piano Quartet.
-As a professor, he teaches piano studies at the University of Music in Cologne and at the Mozarteum University in Salzburg, while offering many masterclasses in Japan, Germany, Austria and Switzerland.
+As a professor, he teaches piano studies at the University of Music in Cologne and at the Mozarteum University in Salzburg, while offering many masterclasses all over the world.

 Pavel Gililov regularly serves as a jury member at international piano competitions.
 He is the chairman of the jury of the Telekom Beethoven Competition in Bonn.